Pomaci/catotel/catotel-api/README.md

 ## License

-This project inherits the NestJS MIT license.
-See `LICENSE` for details.
+This service is distributed under the MIT License.
+See `../LICENSE` for details.